 It may be time to let go of that additional responsibility dragging you down or that toxic person that should’ve ended months ago.
 If you still can’t grasp the origin of your slump, ask someone you trust for their perspective.
 It’s easier to see things from a certain distance, and a good friend will tell you what they think.
 Your friend may even give you some advice to help you get out of the funk.

 Everyone goes through a funk every once in a while.
 It’s normal to feel down occasionally, whether it’s due to hormones, relationships, or work.
 The worst thing you can do when experiencing one is beat yourself up for it.

 Sit with your feelings for a while.
+But don’t be trapped by your feelings.
 Don’t be afraid.
 Emotions are not good or bad.
 Every emotion is valid and serves a function: To inform you about the world around you.
 Negative emotion signals that something may be off, so sitting with it can help see the bigger picture.

 Ask yourself what you’re feeling, but don’t judge the emotion.
 Instead, accept it and embrace it for a while.
 Once you’re comfortable with the sentiment, you can begin working on overcoming it.

 Spare one, two, or even three days to back off.
 It’s okay to let yourself feel sad or cranky for a weekend.
 If you don’t control your emotions, the emotions can grow bigger and be counterproductive.
 Feelings are like waves: The more you try to swim against them, the more you drown.

 You’re allowed to be in a funk once in a while.
 Turn up the music or soak in the bathtub full of green tea bubbles or epsom salts.
 Don’t talk to anyone; spend the whole afternoon watching your favorite series or reading a good book.

 Just don’t get caught up in it.
 There’s a difference between unwinding for a few days and letting yourself go, which only will make things worse.

 How to Get Out of a Funk